Skip to content

 Profiles

-Not all of a system's resources are available for Kubernetes Pods.
+Kubernetes Pods do not have access to every system resource.
 Kubernetes reserves a certain amount of CPU and memory for:

 • the system (kernel & daemons)